 Boats and Equipment

-To promote safety and to assist Member Clubs meet their safety requirements, random checking will be made by Boat Race Officials at our regattas.
-The key checks will be as follows.
+As part of their Club safety audits, Club Safety Officers should check their equipment complies with the following criteria required by the Rowing Australia Rules of Racing.
+To promote safety and to assist Clubs meet their safety requirements, random checking may be made by Boat Race Officials at Rowing ACT regattas.

 Bow Balls.
-The bows of all boats shall be fitted with a solid white ball shape, minimum diameter 4 cm.
-If this is an external part it shall be firmly affixed to the bow of the boat such that it does not significantly deflect if a side force is applied.
-If it is an integral part of the hull construction, it shall afford equivalent protection and visibility.
+The bows of all boats must be fitted with a solid white ball, with a minimum diameter of 4 cm.
+The bow ball must be firmly affixed to the bow of the boat such that it does not significantly deflect if a side force is applied.

 Quick Release.
-In all boats with the foot stretchers, shoes or other devices holding the feet of the rowers shall allow the rowers to get clear of the boat without delay.
-Where shoes and other devices holding the feet will remain in the boat, each device shall be independently restrained such that the heel will not lift more than 7cm.
-Where laces, Velcro or similar materials must be opened before the rower can remove his feet from the shoes or other device, these must be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap.
+The foot stretchers, shoes or other devices holding the feet of rowers in all boats must allow the rowers to get clear of the boat without delay.
+Each shoe device must be independently restrained such that the heel will not lift more than 7 cm from where it is tied down.
+Where laces, Velcro or similar materials must be opened before the rower can remove their feet from the shoe device, these must be able to be released immediately by the rower with a single quick hand action of pulling on one easily accessible strap.

 Coxswain’s seat.
 The opening of the coxswain’s seat must be at least 70 cm long and it must be as wide as the boat for at least 50 cm.
 The inner surface of the enclosed part must be smooth and no structure of any sort may restrict the inner width of the coxswains section.